hawkticehurst/musician-meetup/README.md

 **Story #1: I want to be able to create a user account and log in**

-We will create a **Dockerized** **Go** web microservice that acts as the server gateway.
+We will create a **Dockerized** **Go** web microservice that acts as an API gateway.
 This web service will expose a REST API (over port 443) that the Web UI can call.
 This gateway will facilitate user creation and authentication.

 The service will maintain a connection to our **MySQL** database (over port 3306) in order to save user information.
 The service will also maintain a connection to our **Redis** database (over port 6379) in order to create, track, and delete user sessions.